Ghost Trick: Phantom Detective: 2023 remaster

 A re-release of Ghost Trick was rated in South Korea on September 2, 2022.
 The game was officially revealed to be a full HD remaster the following February in a Nintendo Direct, and a demo of the first two chapters was made available on June 12, 2023.
 To promote the game on Twitter, Capcom translated a collection of short stories previously exclusive to Japan called "Four Prologues", following Sissel, Lynne, Jeego, and Ray leading up to the events of Chapter 1.
 "Meeting Missile", an unreleased epilogue Takumi wrote in 2010, was also localized for promotional purposes.

-The remaster launched on June 30, 2023 for Nintendo Switch, PlayStation 4, Windows (PC), and Xbox One, and for Android and iOS on March 27, 2024.
+The remaster launched on June 30, 2023 for Nintendo Switch, PlayStation 4, Windows (PC), and Xbox One, and for Android and iOS on March 28, 2024.
 A limited edition co-developed with escape room company Scrap was made available, including a unique box with reflective embossing and a board game designed by Takumi titled "Escape from the Toy Factory" (あるおもちゃ工場からの脱出, Aru Omocha Kōjō kara no Dasshutsu).
 A deluxe edition was also released, including everything from the limited edition plus Ghost Trick Original Sound Track 2023—a CD set of Kitagawa's rearranged soundtrack—and a deck of playing cards featuring character portraits.
 In September 2023, Capcom released the rearranged soundtrack on Spotify, Apple Music, and other music streaming services.

 The remaster was developed using Capcom's RE Engine, and features upgraded visuals rendered in 1080p at 60 frames per second.
 As the development team was no longer restricted by hardware limitations, the remaster uses the high-resolution 3D character models that the original DS sprites were rasterized from.
 The remaster also includes the mobile Ghost Puzzle minigame, music and concept art galleries, customizable widescreen borders, support for nine languages, achievements in the form of "Challenges", a new song composed by Sugimori, and the ability to switch between the original and rearranged soundtracks during gameplay.

 According to Takumi, conversations about revisiting Ghost Trick started in 2020.
-Yuki Kaji, who provided the voice of Ryūichi Naruhodō in the Ace Attorney anime, approached him about technical issues with the mobile version after the release of iOS 14. "[Kaji] said, 'The iOS version doesn't work anymore!'
+Yuki Kaji, who provided the voice of Ryūichi Naruhodō / Phoenix Wright in the Ace Attorney anime in Japanese, approached him about technical issues with the mobile version after the release of iOS 14. "[Kaji] said, 'The iOS version doesn't work anymore!'
 Due to an update, there was a period where it wasn't playable", Takumi told Famitsu.
 This prompted him to contact original producer Takeshita, setting discussions about the game's future in motion.
 Producer Shingo Izumi also cited fan requests as a driving factor in developing the remaster, saying, "With the tenth anniversary, and the [Change.org] petitions, Ghost Trick ranked first on a list of most-wanted remakes."
 Many of the original staff members who worked on the DS version remained at Capcom, and began development of the remaster in late 2021 with Takumi serving as a supervisor.